dylanachen/oil-well-map-webpage/README.md

 ## Part 2: Web Visualization

 In Part 2, we visualize the extracted and preprocessed results from Part 1 on an interactive map.
-We use:

-- **Flask** as a lightweight backend API that reads from `oil_wells.db` and serves well + stimulation data as JSON.
-- **OpenLayers** on the frontend to render a base map, place markers using latitude/longitude, and show popups when markers are clicked.
-- **Apache** to serve the frontend files like a real web deployment.

 ### Flask API Setup (Backend)